fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.3.3 =

+* Bugfix: Correctly load search/sort/filter JavaScript on some systems where it failed.

 = Version 0.3.2 =

 * Adds jQuery [DataTables](//datatables.net/) plugin to provide column sorting, searching, and pagination.
 All tables will have DataTables's features applied.
 If you'd prefer to stick with the old, static table, use the `no-datatables` `class` when calling it.
 For instance, `[gdoc key="ABDEFG" class="no-datatables"]`.
 This also means the plugin now requires WordPress version 3.3 or later.